elaynelemos/lpic1-glossary/commands.md

 ```
 <br/>

+#### `lspci`
-**`lspci`**: Utility for displaying information about PCI buses in the system and devices connected to them.
+Utility for displaying information about PCI buses in the system and devices connected to them.
 By default, it shows a brief list of devices.
 ```shell-session
 $ lspci -